Understanding Why Men Experience Baldness More Frequently

 Then Why Do Men Go Bald More Than Woman?

-There’s a big reason for this.
+There’s a significant reason behind this.

 Alopecia Has a Huge Connection to Testosterone

-But not every man will be negatively impacted by DHT.
+However, not every man will be negatively impacted by DHT.

 How Does Genetics Come into Play?